groff_man_style(7) — Linux manual page

 such a point, but a hyphen glyph is not written to the

-the remainder of the word is subject to hyphenation as
+output if it does.
+The remainder of the word is subject

-hyphenation only after certain explicit hyphens within
+to permit hyphenation only after certain explicit

-a word.
-See subsection “Hyperlink macros” above for an
+hyphens within a word.
+See subsection “Hyperlink

 \: is a GNU extension also supported by Heirloom